This stuffed bell pepper recipe is a classic dish that delivers a big flavor with affordable ingredients.

 Put a pot on and prepare your rice, as instructed on the package.

 While the rice is cooking, remove the tops of your peppers and remove the cores.
-Place them in a 9″13″ baking dish and set to the side.
+Place them in a 9″13″ baking dish and set them to the side.

 Preheat your oven to 400 degrees F.